stevegrunwell/code-review-for-me-and-you/slides.md

 * Not uncommon for multiple PRs to build on one another
 * Create "Blocked" tag and mention the blocking PR(s) in the new PR's description.

-Fixes #17, blocked by #42 tells my teammate that this PR will fix issue #17, but can't be addressed until we've merged #42.
+"Fixes #17, blocked by #42" tells my teammate that this PR will fix issue #17, but can't be addressed until we've merged #42.

+GitHub will automatically resolve issue #17 when this is merged, plus mention this PR on issue #42

 ----

-### WIP: Work in Progress
+### Draft PRs

-* <!-- .element: class="fragment" --> Convention for "this might not be fully-ready for review"
+* <!-- .element: class="fragment" --> Not-ready-for-Primetime
 * <!-- .element: class="fragment" --> Opportunity to have discussions and on-going reviews
 * <!-- .element: class="fragment" --> Keep notes related to a specific branch

 Note:

-* WIP is a common convention for reviews that have been started but are still under active development
+* Most tools now offer the ability to create draft PRs, but previously the convention was labelling PRs a "WIP"
+* Good for collecting preliminary feedback, ensuring CI passes, etc. without signaling that it's ready for a final review
 * Great for early feedback ("does this approach make sense?")
-* For more complicated branches, can help keep track of changes
+* For more complicated branches (e.g. release prep), can help keep track of changes as you go

 ----

 ### Coding Standards

 * <!-- .element: class="fragment" --> Determine coding standards at the beginning of the project
-    * WordPress v PSR-2 v.
+    * PER 2.0 v.
+PSR-12 v.
 PEAR v. ¯\\\_(ツ)_/¯
-* <!-- .element: class="fragment" --> Determine _what_ gets reviewed
+* <!-- .element: class="fragment" --> Determine <em>what</em> gets reviewed
-* <!-- .element: class="fragment" --> Above all else, **be consistent!**
+* <!-- .element: class="fragment" --> Above all else, <u>be consistent!</u>

 Note:

 * Helpful to determine standards at the beginning of a project
 * Consistent standards == fewer merge conflicts and a more readable codebase
 * Determine what's a priority in reviews.
 Security?
 Performance?
-* Are reviews always required, or only for larger changes?

 ----